 Q198: Can I give evidence in court behind a screen?

 There are a number of measures that can be used for any vulnerable or intimidated witness.
-Some people are automatically classed as vulnerable:
+Some people automatically assume vulnerable status within the court process:

-- Children under the age of 17 at time of giving evidence;
+- All child witnesses under 18 at time of giving evidence;

 - Any person suffering from a mental disorder;